 Situations meeting the guidelines under the failure to report and false claims and/or false statements concepts should be reported to the appropriate Headquarters operational section, i.e., the retirement post section or survivor post section.
 The operational unit will take necessary actions, i.e., prepare field assignments, release overpayment letters, establish the debt on the PAR system, and, if an overpayment exceeding the threshold amount (see RCM 6.6.191) exists, prepare a referral to the Office of the Inspector General.
+Cases referred to and returned from OIG should be logged into the Referral Tracking System application (see FOMI 15165 - RTS Instructions).
+Please see your supervisor for instructions on who enters cases for your Section.

 When an assignment is sent to a field office to obtain earnings, medical or other entitlement information from an annuitant, field office personnel should obtain information by questionnaire when possible.
 Field personnel should exercise caution during any questioning of annuitants that involves personal contact (either in person or by phone).
 For example, if earnings are under investigation and clarification is needed, ask appropriate questions to obtain the factual information needed.
+See DCM 8.8.2, FOM 1 Article 13, Appendix E, for more information.
 Do not interrogate the annuitant about inconsistencies.
 Helping the individual complete a questionnaire or asking for information or for a clarification is different from interrogation to obtain incriminating evidence.
 The latter is the OIG's responsibility.
 The reason for this focus on questioning technique is to avoid compromising effective prosecution if fraud becomes an issue in a case.